 You cannot enrol in this unit as well as the following:

-2 lectures per week, seven laboratory classes, as well as some online self-paced activities
+Hobart: 2 lectures per week, seven laboratory classes, as well as some online self-paced activities.
+Launceston: teaching pattern is still to be confirmed.

 3-hr exam (50%), semester work (50%)